wgohome/omnibus-uploader-2/docs/data-processing/protein_sequences.md

     - The gene entry can be removed/ignored from the PEP file

 - Sometimes, the PEP files comprises multiple isoforms.
 The symptoms of such cases would be when there are more gene identifiers in PEP file than in TPM file.
 (For most taxids, the number is higher for TPM file) To deal with this, we have to select the matching isoform, or if there is no perfect match in labels, then we can select any one isoform.

+- In some cases the replacement gene identifiers are found within the header line of sequences.
+We have to manually parse this out for some species.

 ### Fasta relabeller source code